Symonss/RenewData/README.md

 # RenewData

 Renew Data is a mobile application that reminds you to renew your data plan before it expires :green_heart:.<br>
-It's designed with intent to help you automate stuff and give you more time to focus on things that matter
+It's designed with intent to help you automate stuff and give you more time to focus on things that matter.

 <hr>